Back to All Posts

-Artificial intelligence – or AI as it is known for short – is not only simple to access, but it can also help make other technologies work for you.
-According to the American Association of Retired Persons (AARP), operating AI tools for seniors can be as simple as asking your computer or smart phone a question just like you were talking to another human being.
+New technology like complicated gadgets and computer programs can be intimidating for older adults.
+But what if the technology in question is responsible for doing the learning?
+Artificial intelligence — or AI for short — is not only simple to access, but it can also help make other technologies work for you.
+According to the American Association of Retired Persons (AARP), AI for seniors can be as simple as asking your computer or smart phone a question — just like you were talking to another human being.

-Ask it “What is the best way to save money on my internet bill?” or “Is assisted living the best option for my elderly father with mobility issues?” to find easy answers to the questions you need help with.
+You can ask it, “What is the best way to save money on my internet bill?” or “Is assisted living the best option for my elderly father with mobility issues?” to find easy answers to the questions you need help with.

 Seniors can benefit from AI tools in various aspects of daily life, enhancing their independence, safety, and overall well-being.
 And Apple Intelligence, ChatGPT, Google Gemini, and Microsoft Copilot are just some of the AI programs that can help you overcome computer-related intimidation in seconds.

-Some key uses of AI for seniors
+Some Helpful Uses of AI for Seniors

-Automatic author:
+Automatic Author:

 Phone Calls on Demand: